The Great White(fish) North Part 2

 And how important is the colour of Girard's jig?

 "I always go with a darker colour," he says.
-"Ninety percent of the time it’s the copper or Fatal Force colour that produces most of my fish.
+"Ninety percent of the time, it’s the copper or Fatal Force colour that produces most of my fish.
 All colours work, but like most anglers, I have my favourites.
-The ones I have 100 percent confidence using.
+The ones I have 100 percent confidence in using.
 We all know that confidence is key when fishing.
 If you feel secure with your presentation, you're going to catch fish.

-And one of the things Girard has confidence doing is tipping his Meegs with a small micro tube jig.
+And one of the things Girard has confidence in doing is tipping his Meegs with a small micro tube jig.
 He does it 80 percent of the time.

 young ice anglers with whitefish

 "When whitefish are feeding aggressively," he says, "you don't need to tip it, but it never hurts to have it on.
 The other reason I love adding a tube is that I can add some Liquid Mahem scent.
 At times, it will cause a whitey to hold the lure in its mouth for an extra second or two.
-If I catch five whitefish in the morning, I can guarantee you that I had at least another 15 to 20 bites.
-It is just part of the game and it is why tweaking your bait gives you those extra fish!"
+If I catch five whitefish in the morning, I can guarantee you that I have at least another 15 to 20 bites.
+It is just part of the game, and it is why tweaking your bait gives you those extra fish!"

 (All photo credits: Gord Pyzer)